Foster Care

 This support is available to help you provide the best care possible for your family member.
 Your caseworker can help you become an approved kinship caregiver and set up your stipend payments.

-Learn More About the Stipend in Georgia and Other Important Foster Care Topics
+Learn More about the Stipend in Georgia and Other Important Foster Care Topics

 If you're in Georgia and want to become a foster parent, you don’t have to start your journey alone.

 Get the support you need every step of the way with The Beginners Guide to Foster Care.
-You’ll get an understanding of foster care basics, actionable tips to connect with children in care, and much more.
+This provides an understanding of foster care basics, tips to connect with children in foster care, and much more.

 Get your free guide today!